Vapnik–Chervonenkis dimension

-In Vapnik–Chervonenkis theory, the Vapnik–Chervonenkis (VC) dimension is a measure of the capacity (complexity, expressive power, richness, or flexibility) of a set of functions that can be learned by a statistical binary classification algorithm.
-It is defined as the cardinality of the largest set of points that the algorithm can shatter, which means the algorithm can always learn a perfect classifier for any labeling of at least one configuration of those data points.
+In Vapnik–Chervonenkis theory, the Vapnik–Chervonenkis (VC) dimension is a measure of the size (capacity, complexity, expressive power, richness, or flexibility) of a class of sets.
+The notion can be extended to classes of binary functions.
+It is defined as the cardinality of the largest set of points that the function class can shatter—that is, for which all possible binary labelings can be realized by some function in the class.
 It was originally defined by Vladimir Vapnik and Alexey Chervonenkis.

 Informally, the capacity of a classification model is related to how complicated it can be.
 For example, consider the thresholding of a high-degree polynomial: if the polynomial evaluates above zero, that point is classified as positive, otherwise as negative.
-A high-degree polynomial can be wiggly, so it can fit a given set of training points well.
-But one can expect that the classifier will make errors on other points, because it is too wiggly.
+A high-degree polynomial can be wiggly, so that it can fit a given set of training points well.
 Such a polynomial has a high capacity.
 A much simpler alternative is to threshold a linear function.
 This function may not fit the training set well, because it has a low capacity.
 This notion of capacity is made rigorous below.

 Definitions

 VC dimension of a set-family

-Let $\mathcal C = \{C\}_{C \in \mathcal C}$ be a set family (a set of sets) and $X$ a set.
+Let $\mathcal C = \{C\}_{C \in \mathcal C}$ be a family of sets (also called set family, collection of sets or set of sets) and $X$ a set.
 Their intersection is defined as the following set family:

+Here typically $X$ and each $C \in \mathcal C$ are subsets of a big "universe" of possibilities $U$ where intersection takes place.